amiteshrai/learning-go/README.md

     - Used to represent a collection with a lot of different properties.
     - Is a pass-by value.

+### Interfaces In Golang

+- Interfaces are not generic types
+- Interfaces are `implicit`.
+- Interfaces are a contract to help us manage types.
+- Interfaces are tough.
+Understanding how to read them is very essential.

 ### Types Of Packages

 - **Executable**